Skip to Content

 Anderson Park was constructed in the 1980s as a focal point of the town.
 Also featured in the park are a fountain, playground, squash court, walking paths, and sporting facilities.

-14. Visit the famous Jones Family Fruit Stall
+17. Visit the famous Jones Family Fruit Stall

 You can sample local honey and fruits to pick your favorites right there in the shop.
-I also highly recommend picking up a bag of dried fruits or candies, and you can choose from an array of festive holiday décor at select times of the year.
+I also highly recommend picking up a bag of dried fruits or candies, and you can choose from an array of festive holiday decor at select times of the year.

 Local Tip: Try the nectarines!
-Also, don’t miss out on a giant bag of seasonal apples at a great deal!
+Also, don’t miss out on a giant bag of seasonal apples at a great deal.
 Jones is known as a great local spot for these.

-15. Stargaze and catch a view of the Southern Lights (Aurora Australis)
+18. Stargaze and catch a view of the Southern Lights (Aurora Australis)

 One of the great things about Cromwell is that it’s situated far enough south on the globe to see the Southern Lights.
 It’s also renowned for its dark skies, which make a perfect setting for stargazing.
+Trust me, there’s nothing like looking up at the night sky and just blinking it all in.

-Best viewed in the cold winter months, the Southern Lights (or Aurora Australis, as it’s referred to by the astronomical community,) is a breathtaking natural display like no other.
+Best viewed in the cold winter months, the Southern Lights (or Aurora Australis, as it’s referred to by the astronomical community), is a breathtaking natural display like no other.
 When you catch it at just the right time, you’ll be able to see the nighttime sky shimmer with purple, pink, and green hues.
 While it is a tricky thing to time out just right, you can use an online tool to help you.

 Some popular viewing spots around Cromwell include Butcher Dam (just outside the nearby town of Alexandra), Mount Nevis, and Bendigo.
 Make sure to catch a view on a cold, clear night, preferably during a new moon for the darkest skies possible.